francesco-p/semantic-discovery/README.md

 # patterns-detection-icpr2020

-Release code of _"Unsupervised semantic discovery through visual patterns detection"_ paper.
+Release code of paper _"Unsupervised semantic discovery through visual patterns detection - Pelosin F., Gasparetto A., Albarelli A., Torsello A."_ submitted to ICPR 2020.

-> Since we are using `opencv` with `xfeatures2d` module for the extraction of DAISY descriptors, we had troubles using `virtualenv` or `conda`...we then opted for `docker`.

 ![semantical_levels](fig1.png)

 # Run

-Clone the repo:
+1. Clone the repo:

 `git clone https://github.com/francesco-p/patterns-detection-icpr2020`

-Download the dataset at [this](https://drive.google.com/drive/folders/1vLC8hkjq-eNWtAh_nf0KdFItn4oA-KIy?usp=sharing) link.
+2. Download the dataset at [this](https://drive.google.com/drive/folders/1vLC8hkjq-eNWtAh_nf0KdFItn4oA-KIy?usp=sharing) link.
 Extract the data and move the `datasets` folder inside the cloned repo.

 The folder structure you should at this point is: